-Mysore to Srirangapatna: a day trip guide
+Mysore to Srirangapatna: a beautiful day trip

 This post is a travel guide about a day trip from Mysore to Srirangapatna in Karnataka, India.
 Srirangapatna only lies 15 kilometers from Mysore.
 Being in the shadow of the bigger city, it is often overlooked by visitors.

 There were times though, that it was the other way around.
 Srirangapatna was once the capital of the kingdom of Mysore.
 And even before that, the ancient Vishnu temple attractted thousands of pilgrims.

 Because of its religious, cultural and historical importance, Srirangapatna is to become a UNESCO World Heritage site.
 So far, it is still an off the beaten path destination.
 There are few tourists around, but that might change in the future.

 Getting from Mysore to Srirangapatna is very easy and it is one of the most interesting day trips from Mysore.
 Scroll down for information about how to get from Mysore to Srirangapatna.

 Srirangapatna is a small town on a river island in the Kaveri river.
 Although Srirangapatna has lost much of its former glory, there are still a number of interesting things to see and do on the island.

 Before Srirangatna became the capital of the kingdom of Mysore, it was already an important pilgrimage center.
 The ancient Ranganathaswamy temple was first built in the 10th century.
 During the Vijayanagar empire, the Hoysalas, also famous for the Hampi monuments, took care of the temple.

 Srirangapatna developed into an important town in the region.
 It is therefore no surprise that once the Mysore kings took over they made it into their capital.
 Hyder Ali and Tipu Sultan loved the scenic location and the tranquility of the river island.
 As a result, Tipu built bith his main palace and his summer palace in Srirangapatna.